tirtho/cognitive-text-python/README.md

 #### Setup an Azure Cognitive Service Instance ####

-Create an [Azure subscription] if do not have one already.
+Create an [Azure subscription][azure] if do not have one already.
 You may want to ask the Azure administrator in your organization first.

 Alternatively, you can create your own [free Azure subscription][azure_free] to test out.